zedoul/buildEssential/README.md

 Resolve package dependency issues in R environment over computers for your target packages.

-# What is the buildEseential
+# What is the buildr
 This source code is a package for R based on miniCRAN and devtools.
 It is intended for resolving dependency issues over multiple computers in enterprise level.